adobe/helix-home/docs/observation/payload.md

   }
 }
 ```
-The `changes` array contains all an entry per change seen since the last batch of changes was sent, e.g. for OneDrive:
+The `changes` array contains an entry per change seen since the last batch of changes was sent, e.g. for OneDrive this might look as follows:

 ```
 {